 A Searchable History of historical information about the Pacific Northwest and the world, from the beginning of time to the present day.

 Click on a time span to see the overview of each document.
-You will find a link to download each document at the end of the overview in each section.
+You will find a link to download each document in both PDF and DOC formats at the end of the overview in each section.

 Europe sought newer, easier routes to the East.
 Portugal dispatched Bartholomew Dias to explore the coast of West Africa.
 Spain sent explorers who reached the “New World” beginning with Christopher Columbus (four voyages) inaugurating the “Age of Discovery.”
 Portugal and Spain, both Catholic nations, encountered a world unnoted in the Bible.
 Pope Alexander VI, who realized their quest could lead to war, drew a “Line of Demarcation” dividing the New World between Portugal and Spain.
 England’s John Cabot took a northerly route to the New World (three voyages) perhaps naming “Newfoundland.”